aledco/Roam/RoamNotes/To Do (Today).md

-- Add glowing animation to furnace instead of smoke, add smoke to the power plant
+- Add smoke to the power plant
 - Make clock code better
 - Work on tileset some more
+	- Clean up asset source